Vivek-20-hub/Elevate-Labs-Internship-Task-4/README.md

 ##  Overview
 This Task analyzes employee attrition across departments using a comprehensive HR Analytics Dashboard.
 The dashboard helps identify trends, risk areas, and key factors contributing to employee turnover.
-## DATASET:using HR Analytics.csv and cleaning after used the datset
+## DATASET:  using HR Analytics.csv and cleaning after used the dataset.
 ---

 ##  Objective